SGO 2021 Annual Meeting Call for Abstracts

-The Call for Abstracts and Surgical Films for the SGO 2021 Annual Meeting on Women’s Cancer opened on Tuesday, July 7.
-The Call for Abstracts is open July 7 through Oct.
-23, 2020.
-This year the call for international abstracts will be open during this same time frame.
-Call for Late-breaking abstracts will be open Dec.
+The initial Call for Abstracts and Surgical Films for the SGO 2021 Annual Meeting on Women’s Cancer closed on Nov.
+6, 2020.
+The call for late-breaking abstracts will be open Dec.
 1, 2020 through Jan.
 4, 2021.

 Key Submission Deadlines